 Read our full ExpressVPN review.

-Another hot contender for the best Android VPN is IPVanish.
+IPVanish is another solid option for an Android VPN .
 The app lets you see the load and ping time of each VPN server in the list.
 A widget can be installed and resized anywhere on your home screen.
 Dropped VPN connections can be automatically reconnected.
 P2P is allowed.
 OpenVPN UDP and TCP connections are both available along with a „Scramble“ obfuscation feature designed to bypass network traffic sensors that detect and block VPNs.

 IPVanish offers reliable performance and decent speeds.
 Security includes 256-bit encryption, perfect forward secrecy, and DNS leak protection.
 IPVanish sticks to a strict no-logs policy.